ipfs/ipfs-companion/README.md

     ```console
     $ npm run dev-build
     ```
-3. Switch manifest to browser of your choice:
+3. Switch `add-on/manifest.json` to the browser of your choice:
     ```console
     $ npm run bundle:firefox # for Firefox (build default)
     OR